 A typical personal statement can go through as many as five or six drafts and revisions, sometimes even more.
 Sure, you could try to bang ’em out one after the other, but chances are pretty good you would miss things like misspellings, misused punctuation, and odd transitions.
 Knowing that you have to account for at least a week of “no writing” days that you’ll sprinkle between drafts will make you start your personal statement more than just a few days before applications are due, which will in turn let you take your time and really craft a solid personal statement.

 You can read more about the importance of taking your time and stating early here.

-Many students tackle some pretty intense topics in their personal statement–past struggles and hardships, overwhelming challenges, deep-rooted fears, long-held dreams and aspirations–and these topics can get emotionally charged very quickly.
+Many students tackle some pretty intense topics in their personal statement, past struggles and hardships, overwhelming challenges, deep-rooted fears, long-held dreams and aspirations.
+These topics can get emotionally charged very quickly.
 Forcing yourself to step back between drafts can help you defuse these heightened feelings and see past them to the meat of the essay and how you’re presenting your case.
-Although it may seem that you are approaching it in a colder, more calculated manner after a brief break, the opposite is true–you’re actually letting yourself see your prose for what it is, rather than let your emotions dictate what you should write (which can sometimes end up sounding unclear or confusing).
+Although it may seem that you are approaching it in a colder, more calculated manner after a brief break, the opposite is true.
+You’re actually letting yourself see your prose for what it is, rather than let your emotions dictate what you should write which can sometimes end up sounding unclear or confusing.

 - Embrace Variety